Valmara-69 or V-69 is a bounding fragmentation anti-personnel

 and tripwire (tilt) operation.

 Examples found in the same minefield have varied significantly in build quality (although all apparently came from the same production facility).
-This variation may influences your decision over whether to disarm the mine by raplacing its arming clip.
+This variation may influence your decision over whether to disarm the mine by replacing its arming clip.
 Examples of the different crowns are shown below.
 Generally, if a crown has rusted badly it is of a lower build quality and may be unpredictable.

 picture below shows a copy known as the "J-69" that was made